Long Range Graph Benchmark: Introduction

 \textbf{Contribution.} In this work, we focus on these shortcomings of existing popular graph learning benchmark datasets and propose characterizing factors in a dataset that can be studied for the exploration of new GNN and Graph Transformer architectures that possess long-range interaction (LRI) capabilities.
 Note that our characterization henceforth is not directed at proposing `provable LRI' benchmarks, which would often lead to toy datasets (that are useful for quick prototyping of ideas) such as the shortest path prediction task \cite{stachenfeld2020graph} or the color connectivity dataset \cite{rampavsek2021hierarchical} which rely on LRI.
 Instead, our aim is to propose real-world datasets that require LRI, and the factors we consider for a LRGB dataset characterization could be understood as implications which suggest that the learning task(s) in the graphs would depend on long range signal propagation.
 Consequently, we introduce 5 benchmarking datasets -- \pascal, \coco, \pcqmcontact, \pepfunc and \pepstruct from the domains of Computer Vision and Chemistry which we incorporate in LRGB, see Tables \ref{tab:data_overview}-\ref{tab:data_summary} for an overview and Figure \ref{fig:molecule-contact} for a sample illustration.
 The learning tasks that we propose in these datasets depend on some degree of long-range signal handling given the nature of task, contribution of global graph structure to the task, and the sizes of graphs in these datasets.
 Fittingly, in our baseline experiments, these datasets show that the fully-connected models which enable LRI propagation perform considerably better than local message passing based GNNs.

 \textbf{Existing attempts towards LRI benchmarks.} Thanks to the understanding of the limitations of message passing based GNNs \cite{gilmer2017neural_mpnn} with respect to the 1-Weisfeiler Leman (WL) isomorphism test \cite{weisfeiler1968reduction, xu2018powerful_gin, morris2019weisfeiler} and the information oversquashing \cite{alon2020bottleneck}, there has been several developments of GNN and Graph Transformer architectures which have strictly greater representation power than 1-WL \cite{bouritsas2022improving, bodnar2021weisfeiler, morris2019weisfeiler, morris2020weisfeiler, li_distance_2020, kreuzer2021rethinking, ying2021transformers}.
 By design, fully connected Graph Transformers \cite{ying2021transformers, kreuzer2021rethinking, mialon2021graphit} are able to model long-range dependencies in the graphs and alleviate information bottleneck to some extent \cite{shi2022benchmarking}.
+Similarly, some recent models have been designed to perform non-local feature integration in particular aspect of non-homophilic graphs \cite{pei2020geom, liu2021eignn}.
 However, most of such architectures are evaluated on benchmarks where it is not clear whether long-range interactions are required for the corresponding learning tasks.
+For natural language processing (NLP), the Long Range Arena \cite{tay2020long} benchmark has been instrumental in studying the capacity and efficiency of architectures against longer sequences.
+Notably, a recent work has introduced non-homophilic graph datasets \cite{lim2021new} that is an orthogonal attempt to contribute towards graph learning testbeds beyond the widely used benchmarks which favor non-local GNN methods.